Skip to content

 How Much Does It Cost to Attend Carrington College-Reno?
 Tuition, Net Price & Aid

-After financial aid, the average net price at Carrington College-Reno — the real out-of-pocket cost once federal grants and scholarships are applied — is about $51,823.
+The average net price at Carrington College-Reno, the amount students actually pay each year after federal grants and scholarships, is about $51,823.
 Students from families earning under $30,000 typically pay closer to $50,868 after need-based grants.
-Graduates leave with a median federal student-loan debt of about $15,188.
+The median graduate leaves with about $15,188 in federal student loans.

 $51,823